isomerpages/sfa-foodsecurity/_master-planning-lck/stakeholder-engagement.md

 ![](/images/lckmpengagement02.png)

+Signups for the engagement sessions have ended for now.
+For those who are unable to join the engagement sessions, we welcome you to share your ideas and suggestions [here](https://form.gov.sg/#!/60829e0cc3ed7d0011ad49db).
+#### **Engagement sessions**

-The first two engagement sessions with the public and stakeholders will be held online on 17 and 31 May 2021.
+The first two engagement sessions will be held online on 17 and 31 May 2021.

 Bookmark this page or follow  our [Facebook](www.facebook.com/sgfoodagency) page for updates on the engagement sessions.